IBM/ibm-spectrum-scale-csi/README.driver.md

  - **clusterId**: Cluster ID on which the volume should be created.
  - **volDirBasePath**: Base directory path relative to the filesystem mount point under which directory based volumes should be created.
 If specified, the storageClass is used for directory based (lightweight) volume creation.
  - **uid**: UID with which the volume should be created.
 Optional
- - **gid**: UID with which the volume should be created.
+ - **gid**: GID with which the volume should be created.
 Optional
  - **filesetType**: Type of fileset.
 Valid values are "independent" or "dependent".
 Default: independent
  - **parentFileset**: Specifies the parent fileset under which dependent fileset should be created.
  - **inodeLimit**: Inode limit for fileset based volumes.
-If not specified, default IBM Spectrum Scale inode limit of 1 million is used.
+If not specified, Inode limit will be calculated using formule volumesize/filesystem block size.

 For dynamic provisioning, refer following sample storageClass, pvc and pod files for sanity test